laravel/docs/pennant.md

 <a name="nullable-scope"></a>
 ### Nullable Scope

-If the scope you are passing to a feature is potentially `null` you should ensure you account for that in your feature's definition.
-This may include making the scope's type nullable and also handling the `null` value in your definition logic.
+If the scope you are passing to a feature is potentially `null`, you should ensure you account for that in your feature's definition.
+A `null` scope may occur if you check a feature within an Artisan command, queued job, or unauthenticated route.
+Since there is often not an authenticated user in these contexts, the default scope will be `null`.
+If you do not always [explictly specify your feature scope](#specifying-the-scope), you should ensure the scope's type is nullable and handle the `null` scope value in your feature definition logic:

 ```php
 use App\Models\User;